unstoppabledomains/dot-crypto/ARCHITECTURE.md

 ### Inverse namehashing

-Fundamentally namehashing is built to be one a way operation.
+Fundamentally namehashing is built to be a one way operation.
 However, crypto registry remembers all the domain names that were ever minted: [source code](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L17).
-That makes it possible to obtain an original domain name from a hash via ETH RPC call to [Registry#tokenURI](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L51).
+That makes it possible to obtain an original domain name from a namehash via ETH RPC call to [Registry#tokenURI](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L51).

 <div id="records-reference"></div>